 In addition to an organisation having an Information Officer, it is entitled to appoint as many deputy information officers as may be necessary to perform the duties placed on the Information Officer by the relevant legislation.
-From these powers carefully consider who will the position of deputy consider.
+From these powers of delegation, there appears to be an understanding that the Information Officer may need assistance attending to all the duties required of them under the legislation.